Weatherford beats profit view, settles U.S. corruption charges

-(Reuters) - Oil services company Weatherford (WFT.N) on Monday reported higher-than-expected earnings and the finalization of deals with the U.S. government on various longstanding charges that will cost it around $250 million.
+Nov 4 (Reuters) - Oil services company Weatherford on Monday reported higher-than-expected earnings and the finalization of deals with the U.S. government on various longstanding charges that will cost it around $250 million.

 The company, which on top of that had to go through a tax remediation leading to hundreds of millions of dollars of extra expenses over the past five years, also named a new chief financial officer, Krishna Shivram.